PRiMeFlow: Capturing Complex Expression Heterogeneity in Perturbation Response Modelling: Method

 \subsection{Direct flow matching in gene expression space}

 In this section, we introduce PRiMeFlow, our perturbation response model.
-The design philosophy behind PRiMeFlow is straightforward: to tackle the heterogeneity of gene expression measurements (both inter- and intra-condition) and the complex interaction relationship among genes, we propose to directly parameterize the velocity field $v_t^\theta$ in the gene expression space.
+A simplified view of the PRiMeFlow workflow is shown in Figure~\ref{fig:workflow}.
+The design philosophy behind PRiMeFlow is straightforward: to tackle the heterogeneity of gene expression measurements (both inter- and intra-condition) and the complex interaction relationships among genes, we propose to directly parameterize the velocity field $v_t^\theta$ in the gene expression space.

-While this exposes the velocity field to the full complexity in the raw gene expression data, it also creates an opportunity for the model to learn dynamics that directly govern the transition of expression profiles, especially when the velocity field is parameterized with adequate architectures to capture the noise and intricate structures inherent in gene expression data.
+While this exposes the velocity field to the full complexity in the raw gene expression data, it also creates an opportunity for the model to learn dynamics that directly govern the transition of expression profiles, especially when the velocity field is parameterized with an architecture that is adequate for capturing the noise and intricate structures inherent in gene expression data.

-In particular, $v_t^\theta$ takes as input three main components: \begin{itemize}[leftmargin=*,itemsep=2pt, parsep=0pt] \item Gene expression profile $x_t$ and gene identities $\mathcal{G}$. $x_t$ is sinusoidally encoded to add a feature dimension i.e., $\mathrm{Enc}(x_t) \in \mathbb{R}^{m \times d}$. $\mathcal{G}$ is included to ingest biological interpretation in the first dimension in $\mathrm{x_t}$ and is mapped to learnable embedding vectors: $\mathrm{Emb}(\mathcal{G}) \in \mathbb{R}^{m \times d}$; \item Condition $c=(\{p_{c_{k}}\}_{k=1}^{n_{c}}, cov_c)$.
-We use a compositional encoding of potentially combinatorial perturbations and one-hot encoding for covariate: $\mathrm{Enc}(c)=[\sum_{k}\mathrm{OneHot}(p_{c_{k}}) || \mathrm{OneHot}(cov_{c})]$, where $[...||...]$ denotes concatenation along the feature dimension; \item Time $t$ which is also sinusoidally encoded in $\mathrm{Enc}(t)$. \end{itemize} The output of the velocity field is in the following form:
+In particular, $v_t^\theta$ takes as input three main components: \begin{itemize}[leftmargin=*,itemsep=2pt, parsep=0pt] \item Gene expression profile $x_t$ and gene identities $\mathcal{G}$. $x_t$ is sinusoidally encoded to add a feature dimension i.e., $\mathrm{Enc}(x_t) \in \mathbb{R}^{m \times d}$. $\mathcal{G}$ is included to ingest biological interpretation in the first dimension in $x_t$ and is mapped to learnable embedding vectors: $\mathrm{Emb}(\mathcal{G}) \in \mathbb{R}^{m \times d}$; \item Condition $c_i=(\{p_{i,k}\}_{k=1}^{n_{i}}, cov_i)$.
+We use a compositional encoding of potentially combinatorial perturbations and one-hot encoding for covariate: $\mathrm{Enc}(c_i)=[\sum_{k}\mathrm{OneHot}(p_{i,k}) || \mathrm{OneHot}(cov_{i})]$, where $[...||...]$ denotes concatenation along the feature dimension; \item Time $t$ which is also sinusoidally encoded in $\mathrm{Enc}(t)$. \end{itemize} The output of the velocity field is in the following form:

 $v_t^\theta$ is parameterized with a U-Net architecture which we have found crucial for its performance.
 We have implemented our U-Net based on OpenAI's guided diffusion library~\citep{dhariwal2021diffusion}.